Teaching Children Who Are Deafblind: Professional Development for Educators

 - Susan Becker, Digital Archivist, Texas School for the Blind and Visually Impaired (TSBVI)

-- The children, youth, families, educators, and state deaf-blind project personnel who provided videos and photos
+- The children, youth, families, educators, and state deafblind project personnel who provided videos and photos and participated in interviews

 - Arizona Freelance Interpreting Services, ASL and Audio Description